jalpp/PassDIY/README.md

 - Automatically config password/token lengths and other settings
 - Hashicorp Vault integration to connect to secure vault and store generated secrets on cloud
 - 1Password integration to connect to secure vault and store generated secrets on cloud
+- Custom vaults support via extend package in passdiy to allow you to connect to your own cloud vaults via passDiy UI

 ## Hashicorp Vault Commands
 - hcpvaultconnect automatically connect to hcp vault via service principle